PiesP/xcom-enhanced-gallery/README.md

 ## Acknowledgements

-This project was developed with assistance from Claude, an AI assistant by Anthropic.
-Claude helped with code optimization, documentation improvements, and implementation of specific features including the media tab support and smooth scrolling enhancements.
+This project was developed in collaboration with AI.

 ## License